 Treatment of spondylosis depends upon the severity of the signs and symptoms of the patient.
 The ultimate goal of this treatment lies to relieve pain and helps the patient to get their normal life as soon as possible.
 This also prevents further injuries to the spinal cord and nerve.
 Common nonsurgical treatment methods include:

-- Medications: This includes certain over-the-counter pain relief medications like NASIDs such as ibuprofen, corticosteroids, anti-depressant, anti-seizure medications and muscle relaxants to get rid of the symptoms quickly.
+- Medications: This includes certain over-the-counter pain relief medications such as NASIDs such as ibuprofen, corticosteroids, anti-depressant, anti-seizure medications and muscle relaxants to get rid of the symptoms quickly.

 - Physical therapy: This includes stretching and strengthening the muscles in the neck and shoulders to improve the condition.

-- Regular exercise: Performing low-impact exercises like walking or swimming can help to maintain the flexibility and improves the condition of the patient.
+- Regular exercise: Performing low-impact exercises such as walking or swimming can help to maintain the flexibility and improves the condition of the patient.

 - Decompressive therapies such as manual mobilization and mechanical traction also helps to alleviate pain.